 It’s back but did we even know it existed?
-You may not have known, but there is a tax credit for the cost of charging/fueling infrastructure to power so called clean vehicles.
+You may not have known, but there is a tax credit for the cost of charging infrastructure to power so called clean vehicles with alternative fuel.
 The credit applies to both business and individuals.
 For a business, the tax credit can be up to $30,000 for property subject to depreciation for each business location.
 For an individual the credit is up to $1,000 for any personal use property.
 This tax credit expired at the end of 2017 but was reinstated retroactively as part of the “extenders” provisions of the Further Consolidated Appropriations Act, 2020 signed by President Trump on December 20, 2019.

 Fueling equipment for natural gas, propane, liquified hydrogen, electricity, E85, or diesel fuel blends containing a minimum of 20% biodiesel installed through December 31, 2020 is eligible for tax credit of 30% of the cost, not to exceed the limits mentioned above.
 The credits are calculated via IRS form 8911 but you’ll want to seek the advice of your CPA for all the details and restrictions.